Minimally Invasive Cardiac Surgery (MICS) - HCG Hospitals

 Neurological outcomes: In off-pump MICS procedures, absence of aortic manipulation reduces the incidence of stroke and subclinical neurocognitive decline compared to conventional on-pump surgery with aortic cross-clamping.

-Wound morbidity: Deep sternal wound infection — a devastating complication occurring in 3–5% of conventional sternotomies — is virtually eliminated, representing enormous benefit particularly for diabetic, obese, and immunocompromised patients.
+Wound morbidity: Deep sternal wound infection — a devastating complication occurring in 3–5% of conventional sternotomies — is virtually eliminated.

 Patient satisfaction and cosmesis: Consistently higher patient-reported satisfaction scores, with particular significance for younger and professionally active patients